TCGV/blog/_posts/2019-08-18-business-logic.md

 tags: system-design
 ---

-In software architecture, the business logic layer contains classes that implement application specific business rules, typically in the form of high level operations, also known as use cases.
-The use cases encapsulate interactions between entities, which are reusable lower level logical models of the real-world business domain.
+In software architecture, the business logic layer contains classes that implement application specific business rules, typically made available in the form of high level operations, also known as **use cases**.
+The use cases encapsulate interactions between **entities**, which are reusable lower level logical models of the real-world business domain.

 Code Examples
 ============